 Generally speaking the wider the beam the more material and thus stability and power the racket will provide.

-Best tennis racquet for senior beginners
+Best tennis racquet for seniors: Beginners

 So taking into account the above criteria, I have picked recommendations in different price classes for you.
 Let’s start with an affordable model that’s suitable for beginners or casual players who don’t want to invest too much in a tennis racquet.